itsavvy-ankur/gcp-free-tier/README.md

 * Create Terraform recipies to create project and network from the ground up
 * Implement a secure networking setup by constraining networks to private spaces and no external addresses
 * Provide implementations for Online and Batch applications leveraging various GCP services

+# Tooling and Utilities

+* Infrastructure as Code - Terragrunt + Terraform